"This is an achingly beautiful account... An insightful effort to bring some clarity to an incomprehensible wartime catastrophe. "

 –- Phillip K. Jason, L’Chayim (Jewish Federation of Lee and Charlotte Counties) and The Jewish News (Jewish Federation of Sarasota-Manatee)

-My memoir, A Life Rebuilt, will be released on July 7, 2018, thanks to Paul Cohen and Colin Rolfe at Epigraph Publishing.
-Please stay tuned for updates and pre-sales information.
+My memoir, A Life Rebuilt, was released on July 7, 2018, thanks to Paul Cohen and Colin Rolfe at Epigraph Publishing.
 You can follow me on Facebook to get up-to-date information.These videos were produced with the loving work of Alexandra Liss (videography), and Gregg Marks and Cornelia Partmann (camera).

 One of the many unbelievable stories that have taken place in my life is how I reunited with Lisl Hanau, the 18-year-old French nurse who saved my sisters Rita and Susi and me from being deported to Auschwitz in 1942.
 With invaluable help from film maker Cornelia Partmann in Berlin, I located Lisl in Jerusalem in 2007 and visited her.
 The woman who saved me.